brandur/sorg/content/drafts/live-reload.md

 2019/05/21 11:49:33 event: "./content/hello.md": CHMOD
 ```

 And all of this for one save!
-What's going on here?
-Various
+What could possibly be going
-editors perform somewhat non-intuitive procedures to help
+on here?
+Well, various editors perform some non-intuitive
-protect against various problems.
-Vim for example has a
-concept called "backup" file that's created in case writing
+gymnastics to help protect against edge failures.
+What
+we're seeing here is a Vim concept called a "backup file"
+that's created to protect against the possibility that
-a file fails midway and leaves a user with lost data [1].
+writing a change fails midway and leaves a user with lost
-Here's the full procedure involved in saving a file:
+data [1].
+Here's Vim's full procedure in saving a file:

 1. Test to see if the editor is allowed to create files in
    the target directory by creating a file named